jordanbui23/RocketLeagueInsiderWebScraper/README.md

 # RocketLeagueInsiderWebScraper
 A Rocket League trading website web scraper that texts the user an update on the prices of specified items during specified intervals.
 This is meant for rocket league traders that have a working knowledge of Python.

+# Things to node
+When uploading to AWS Lambda when it says cannot find lambda_function make sure you are zipping the contents of the folder and not the folder itself.

 #### Packages/Libraries needed
 1. BeautifulSoup
 1. lxml